The Awards

 The QSPA Inspirational Award is awarded a Nordic artist who is currently pursuing, or has recently completed, his or her art education, and whose artistic practice makes active use of printmaking as an important means of expression.
 The grant is a collaboration between master printer Bill Goldston at Universal Limited Art Editions (ULAE) and the HM Queen Sonja Art Foundation, with the board of the Foundation serving as the jury.

-The artists are nominated by the larger academies of art and the printmaking organisations in the Nordic countries and the award is presented every other year.
+The artists are nominated by the larger academies of art and the printmaking organisations in the Nordic countries, and the award is presented every other year.

 The award was first introduced as the Kjell Nupen Memorial Grant in 2014, in commemoration of the Norwegian artist Kjell Nupen, who passed away earlier that year.
 The grant was renamed the QSPA Inspirational Award in 2018.

-Winners of the QSPA Inspirational Award:
+Recipients of the QSPA Inspirational Award:

 - 2020: Anna Pajak, Sweden